-Pursuant to delegation from the EPA, the DOH is responsible for implementing and regulating these hazardous waste rules.
+Pursuant to delegation from the EPA, the Hawaii Department of Health (DOH) is responsible for implementing and regulating these hazardous waste rules.
 HAR Chapters 11-260 to 11-280 regulates the disposal and management of hazardous waste within the State of Hawaii and Maui County Code, Chapter 14.21A.205, regulates the discharge of hazardous substances to publicly owned treatment works.
 Additionally, the DOH Office of Solid Waste Management (OSWM) is responsible for the implementation and regulation of solid waste rules.